RedditRecs

 Reddit Icon

-KarinsDogs • 12 days ago
+KarinsDogs • about 2 months ago

 Oreck!
 Weighs 8 pounds and cleans pet hair amazingly.